Ampanang language

-Ampanang is an Austronesian language spoken at the village of Ampanang (no longer exists today), at the Kahala river (flowing into Lake Semayang and eventually the Mahakam), East Kalimantan.
+Ampanang is an extinct Austronesian language spoken at the village of Ampanang (no longer exists today), at the Kahala river (flowing into Lake Semayang and eventually the Mahakam), modern-day East Kalimantan.
 It is closely related to Tunjung, forming the Mahakam languages.
-This language has very little documentation, and is only known from a fragmented vocabulary list on S. C. Knappert's work Beschrijving van de Onderafdeeling Koetei (1905).
-Ampanang had been already displaced by or mixed with Kutainese or Malay among the younger generation.
+This language has extremely little documentation, and is only known from a 19-word vocabulary list on Beschrijving van de Onderafdeeling Koetei (1905).
+However, the 16th edition of the Ethnologue reported 30,000 speakers as of 1981.

-Christian missionary sites claim that Ampanang people live in Jambuk and Lemper (Bongan, West Kutai), thus conflicting with the information provided by S. C. Knappert.